testoranit/AWSSolution-Arch/AWS  Cloudwatch.md

 State of Alarm:-
-OK:- Metric is in defined threshold and alarm is not triggered yet Alarm:- outside of metric threshold and alarm has been triggered. insufficnet data:- enough metric is not available to detect the alarm state.
+OK:- Metric is in defined threshold and alarm is not triggered yet Alarm:- outside of metric threshold and alarm has been triggered. insufficnet data:- enough metric is not available to detect the alarm state.Ec2 doesn't send metrics to cloudwatch u need to figure ot why

 CLoudwatch dashboards:-In complex we need to monitor different services with more metrics,u can have dashboards
 consolidated view